 We officially adopted Tyki in December 2013 after fostering him for a month from Brother Wolf Animal Rescue.
 Honestly it was the worst time to adopt a dog, especially a very high-energy blue heeler mix.

 Those issues became apparent once we got on the road.
 Out of all of us, he had the hardest time adjusting to the new lifestyle.
 Our first stop was Kansas City to visit our friend Chad who loves dogs and really liked Tyki.
-A total surprise to us, Tyki not only didn’t reciprocate any positive feelings, but whenever Chad would try to pet him, Tyki got aggressive and tried to bite him.
+A total surprise to us, Tyki not only didn’t reciprocate any positive feelings.
+Whenever Chad would try to pet him, Tyki got aggressive and tried to bite him.
 This happened with our other friend, Jay, who we visited in Colorado.
-This really caught us off guard because when he was in Asheville he was never aggressive to any of our friends, male or female.
-But it got worse during the first few months we were on the road.
+This really caught us off guard because he was never aggressive to any of our friends, male or female, back in Asheville.
+It got worse during the first few months we were on the road.
 Anyone who would come near us or even the truck, he would try to attack them and acted like he was a rabid dog (ok, maybe not that bad).
 We were really worried and ended up getting back in touch with a dog trainer that we had met with a couple of times about Tyki before leaving Asheville.

 It was from Jenny that we learned that Tyki is a fearful dog.
 His aggression came out potentially because of two reasons: 1) He was with us long enough that he felt confident enough to express how he truly felt; 2) The lack of structure and extreme changes to his life were very stressful for him.
 Also, we didn’t know his history, aside from that he was found on the streets.
 We don’t know what happened to him during the first year or so of his life before we adopted him.
 But we do know that when we first fostered him, he was scared of cars driving by, walking through doorways, and always flinched when petted on the top of his head.